kangminsukdotcom/blog/content/blog/reading-books.md

 tags: [essay]
 ---

 After reading a few pages, my mind begins to wander.
 My eyes are half-closed already.
 I feel like I’m done for the day.
 I gaze out the window for a while and eventually doze off.
-Yet again, I fail to finish more than a chapter because reading makes me so tired.
+Once again, I fail to finish more than a chapter because reading makes me so tired.

 For me, reading a physical book is completely different from browsing on my laptop.
 When I read or watch something online, I never fall asleep.
 In fact, I often stay awake until 1 AM, fixated on deploying a website, publishing a post, or scrolling through a bunch of newsletters.
 Even when my eyelids grow heavy, I don’t fall asleep; instead, I stare at the screen as if I don’t need sleep at all.